 Biochemical networks can be affected by external influences.
-Those influences can be well-defined physical perturbing agents, such as a light pulse or a change in temperature; they can also be more complex and not well-defined phenomena, for instance a biological process, an experimental setup, or a mutation.
+Those influences can be the effect of well-defined physical perturbing agents, such as a light pulse or a change in temperature; they can also be more complex and not well-defined phenomena, for instance the outcome of a biological process, an experimental setup, or a mutation.
 For these situations, SBGN provides the perturbing agent glyph.
 It is an EPN, and represents the amount to perturbing agent applied to a process.